brmson/yodaqa/data/ml/fbpath/README.md

 	data/ml/fbpath/fbpath_train_logistic.py trainmodel.json val.json >src/main/resources/cz/brmlab/yodaqa/analysis/rdf/FBPathLogistic.model

 (XXX: you need to manually delete the trailing comma on the second to last line.)
+This model is used within the YodaQA runtime in the class

+	src/main/java/cz/brmlab/yodaqa/analysis/rdf/FBPathLogistic.java

 TODO
 ----